jackalope-code/desktop-apps/README.md

   * ID3
     * v1 READ LAST 128 bytes into struct
 * Review, test, and document
+* Read the Rust book
+* Read about design patterns that are useful in Rust

 # Done
 ~~* Add quadruple write test case and fix bug (try writing hello and it breaks after two times) FIXED~~